-Figure 4.2 presents the total annual volumes of CSG water produced from the WSGP, based on the water production profile presented in Figure 4.1.
-The total volume of water forecast to be produced over the development lifetime (~47 years) is approximately 35 GL.
+Figure 4-2 presents the total annual volumes of CSG water produced from the WSGP, based on the water production profile presented in Figure 4-1.
+The total volume of water forecast to be produced over the WSGP lifetime is approximately 48.9 GL.
+This has increased from the previously predicted 35GL.